 Now, we think it’s time to head to another part of the city.
 You can either grab some food around the Titanic Quarter (the Titanic Hotel is an excellent spot), near City Hall, or wait until you get to the Ulster Museum area of town, depending on time and your hunger levels.

-The Ulster Museum is found in Belfast’s Botanic Gardens, with both attractions featuring free entry (although donations are of course welcomed).
+The Ulster Museum is found in Belfast’s Botanic Gardens, with both attractions free to enter (although donations are of course welcomed).
 It’s a large building spanning multiple floors, and has a little bit of everything from natural history through to archaeology, art and culture.
+Allow an hour to ninety minutes, depending on how much detail you want.

-In case you are wondering why a Game of Thrones tapestry was on display in the Ulster Museum, this is because Game of Thrones is filmed in Northern Ireland, at such iconic sites as the Dark Hedges as well as at the Titanic Studios.
-This is one of Europe’s largest film studios, which is found right next to the Titanic Museum.
-When we walked past this, we saw the massive green screens inside, as well as a set featuring a ruined castle.
-Pretty cool!
+The reason a Game of Thrones artwork like that exists at all is that Game of Thrones was filmed in Northern Ireland, at iconic sites such as the Dark Hedges as well as at the Titanic Studios, one of Europe’s largest film studios, found right next to Titanic Belfast.

-Ulster Museum is open 10am – 5pm every day except Monday, when it is closed.
-If this is something you want to do, and this day falls on a Monday, feel free to switch the days around, or the locations you visit on each day, so you can see everything you want.
+The Ulster Museum is open 10am to 5pm Tuesday to Sunday, and closed on Mondays (it does open on Northern Ireland bank holiday Mondays).
+If a visit here matters to you and your day two falls on a Monday, feel free to switch the days around, or the locations you visit on each day, so you can see everything you want.

 Drink in the Cathedral Quarter